Search

 Bio

 I hold a Master of Science in Biochemistry and Molecular Biology from Georgetown University and a Bachelor of Science in Biotechnology from Syracuse University.
-I currently work as a Postbaccalaureate Research Fellow at the National Institutes of Health, where I apply biological and chemical principles daily through experimental design, data analysis, and problem solving.
-My academic training spans general biology, molecular biology, biochemistry, and chemistry, and I have extensive...
+I am currently a Postbaccalaureate IRTA Research Fellow at the National Institutes of Health, where I apply biological and chemical principles daily through experimental design, data analysis, and problem solving.

 I hold a Master of Science in Biochemistry and Molecular Biology from Georgetown University and a Bachelor of Science in Biotechnology from Syracuse University.
-I currently work as a Postbaccalaureate Research Fellow at the National Institutes of Health, where I apply biological and chemical principles daily through experimental design, data analysis, and problem solving.
-My academic training spans general biology, molecular biology, biochemistry, and chemistry, and I have extensive experience translating complex scientific concepts into clear, understandable explanations for diverse audiences.
+I am currently a Postbaccalaureate IRTA Research Fellow at the National Institutes of Health, where I apply biological and chemical principles daily through experimental design, data analysis, and problem solving.

 My tutoring approach focuses on building strong conceptual foundations rather than memorization.
-I aim to help students understand the “why” behind the material so they can apply concepts confidently on exams and assignments.
-I emphasize clear explanations, visual reasoning when helpful, and active problem solving to reinforce learning.
-Above all, I strive to create a comfortable, encouraging environment where students feel confident asking questions and developing their scientific understanding at their own pace.
+I aim to help students understand the “why” behind the material so they can apply concepts confidently on exams and assignments, while creating a supportive and encouraging learning environment.

 Education